Neethus Academy

 To Sum things up

 In conclusion, a student intending to sit for the TOEFL examination must know the details about the TOEFL scoring system.
-Knowing how your scores are calculated, from the TOEFL score chart down to a detailed breakdown of scoring by each section, can help set real targets and finally achieve English proficiency.
+Knowing how your scores are calculated, right from the TOEFL score chart down to a detailed breakout of scoring by each section, can help set real targets and finally achieve English proficiency.
 Be it a high TOEFL speaking score that one aims for or the knowledge of an overall TOEFL total score, this blog shall guide the preparation toward its successful completion and finally to achieve your academic and professional goals.

 Knowing the TOEFL score range and how to read your score report will make it easier to know your strengths and work on your weaknesses.
 Remember, practice and preparation are everything.
 Good luck with your TOEFL journey!